robinbryce/features/spanclock/spanclock.md

 Determining the implementation at build time has issues:

-* linux kernel / libc mismatch may mean CLOCK id's are available at build 'configure' (HAVE_CLOCK_MONOTONIC) but are unavailable at run time.
+1. linux kernel / libc mismatch may mean CLOCK id's are available at build 'configure' (HAVE_CLOCK_MONOTONIC) but are unavailable at run time.

+1. Can't really be resolved without some indirection in the api.
+I think it's best to enable all implementations which are valid at configure time.
+This doesn't prevent the api from underpining a more sophisticated implementation but doesn't penalize the majority of users with a more cluttered api.

 ERRORs
 ------